Chemistry and Biochemistry Home

 Bachelor of Arts Chemistry

-This degree program is more flexible than our B.S. degrees, with fewer required courses in chemistry.
+This degree program is more flexible that our B.S. degrees, with fewer required courses in chemistry.
 This enables students to tailor their curriculum to meet their individual needs.
 Students frequently use this option if they plan to double major in another discipline, if they are interested in the health professions, or wish to combine a science degree with more focused offerings at PC, such as the Business Innovation minor.

 View Course Requirements >